dghighfill/raspberry/README.md

-# raspberry
+# Raspbery Pi Setup
-A GitHub repo to manage my raspberry pi passion
+This is a GitHub repo to manage my raspberry pi passion.
+About every six months I pick up my Raspberry Pi, want to rebuild it from scratch and messaround with it.
+This repo is dedicated to expediting that setup.
+There are set of things that I have learned over the years to increas my productivity so I try to bake this into the setup so that I can be up and running as soon as possible.

 ## Initial Setup
-Download [NOOBS](https://www.raspberrypi.org/downloads/noobs/) from and you just need to unzip this file to a newly formatted SD card.
+Download [NOOBS](https://www.raspberrypi.org/downloads/noobs/) and you just need to unzip this file to a newly formatted SD card.
 Make sure the space for the SD Card is fully allocation to a single partition otherwise you may not get the full use of the card.
 NOOBS will allocate the drive upon installation.